Orchesty/orchesty/docusaurus/documentation/docs/tutorials/basic-application.md

 ![GitHub topology](/img/tutorial/basicApplication/github-topology.svg "GitHub topology")

 We publish and activate the topology.
 This time, the topology will expect data to be inserted for submission, namely the owner and the repository name.
-However, since we have handled error situations, we can first test how the process behaves if we don't insert the correct data.
+Since we have handled error situations, we can first test how the process behaves if we don't insert the correct data.